 The classical combination for uncomplicated kennel cough is infection with parainfluenza or adenovirus type 2 in combination with Bordetella bronchiseptica.
-Infections involving the distemper virus, Mycoplasma species, or canine influenza are more prone to progressing to pneumonia, but pneumonia can readily result in any dog or puppy that is sufficiently young, stressed, or debilitated.
+Infections involving the distemper virus, Mycoplasma species, or canine influenza are more prone to progress to pneumonia, especially in any dog or puppy that is young, stressed, or debilitated.
+Infections involving the distemper virus, Mycoplasma species, or canine influenza are more prone to progress to pneumonia, but pneumonia can readily result in any dog or puppy that is sufficiently young, stressed, or debilitated.

 Not sure what a Coughing Dog sounds like?

 Dogs can make assorted respiratory sounds.
-Usually a cough is recognizable but it is important to be aware of another sound called a reverse sneeze.
+Usually, a cough is recognizable but it is important to be aware of another sound called a reverse sneeze.
 The reverse sneeze is often mistaken for a cough, a choking fit, sneezing, retching, or even for some sort of respiratory distress.
 In fact, the reverse sneeze is a post-nasal drip or tickle in the throat.
-It is considered normal, especially for small dogs or dogs and only requires attention if it is felt to be excessive.
+It is considered normal, especially for small dogs, and only requires attention if it is felt to be “excessive".
 The point here is to know a cough when you hear one.
-A cough can be dry or productive, meaning it is followed by a gag, swallowing motion, production of foamy mucus (not to be confused with vomiting).
+A cough can be dry or productive, meaning it is followed by a gag, swallowing motion, and the production of foamy mucus (not to be confused with vomiting).
 Here are some videos that might help.